reddit/devvit/devvit-docs/versioned_docs/version-0.11/payments/payments_add.md

 ```

 :::note
-Make sure you’re on devvit@0.11.3.
+Make sure you’re on Devvit 0.11.3 or higher.
 See the [quickstart](https://developers.reddit.com/docs/next/quickstart) to get up and running.
 :::

 ## Register products